 Food for All Life Stages

 You want to do right by your cat, regardless of their age.
-By starting with kitten food, you’re setting your cat up to be hearty and hale over their entire lifetime.
+By starting with kitten food, you’re setting your cat up to be healthy over their entire lifetime.
 Switching to adult food at the right time maintains your cat’s weight while supplementing their changing needs to mitigate signs of aging.
-By choosing the appropriate food for her stage of life, you’re doing the best thing possible for your cat’s overall health and well-being.
+By choosing the appropriate food for their stage of life, you’re doing the best thing possible for your cat’s overall health and well-being.